-Get this: Back in the days when humans relied on instincts and bodily responses to stay out of harm’s way, stress was actually useful.
+Get this: Back in the days when humans relied on instincts and bodily responses to stay out of harm’s way, stress was useful.
 However, the body can’t distinguish between real threats (being chased by a hungry wild beast) and false alarms (getting chastised for a slip-up at work).
 So, in today’s world, many people suffer from chronic stress that does more harm than good.
-You probably already know what stress feels like, but if you’re curious as to what’s actually happening inside your body when you’re under the gun, then keep reading to get the low-down.
+You probably already know what stress feels like, but if you’re curious as to what’s actually happening inside your body when you’re under the gun, keep reading to get the low-down.

 Excessive secretion of the hormone cortisol due to stress affects the hypothalamic-pituitary-adrenal axis, one of the neuroendocrine stress systems responsible for controlling the body’s sleep/wake cycle.
 With too much cortisol in the body, along with other stress hormones like corticotropin-releasing hormone and noradrenaline, you become unable to fall asleep—and you may even develop insomnia if the source of your anxiety does not go away.

-When the body is under stress, it assumes that a life-threatening situation is underway.
+When the body is under stress, it assumes a life-threatening situation is underway.
 To prepare for a potential attack, glucose stores are released into the bloodstream, but a rise in cortisol makes it harder for insulin to do its job and convert that glucose into energy.
 As a result, blood sugar levels rise, and they can take up to six times longer than usual to return back to normal, which is especially problematic for people with diabetes.

 Your hormone levels have everything to do with your sex drive.
-This means that when, your body is producing too much cortisol, it is unable to focus on the other hormones in the body, including sex hormones like testosterone and estrogen that control your libido.
+This means that when your body is producing too much cortisol, it is unable to focus on the other hormones in the body, including sex hormones like testosterone and estrogen that control your libido.

 Cortisol has a direct impact on how much estrogen and progesterone, two sex hormones that control your cycle, are produced.
 “Evolutionarily speaking, this makes sense—if a woman is under a great deal of stress, either physical or emotional, it is likely not an ideal time for a pregnancy, so the system shuts down,” Dr. Carolyn C. Thompson, MD, FACOG, explained to SheKnows.